How do you find a good yacht training institute?

 The perfect size of the training boat depends on the course you attend and the qualification you require.

-If you are trained on a too small vessel like a RIB with one engine, you may be disappointed and not prepared to drive a boat with twin engines.
+If you are trained on a too small vessel like a small RIB (Rigid Inflatable Boat) with one engine, you may be disappointed and not prepared to drive a boat with twin engines.

 At the same time a too large boat above 20 meter is not recommended.
 Such a large yacht is not easy to handle for training purposes.

 - The ideal size for the course up to 12 meter is a boat between 9 and 12 meter with twin engines.

 - For the training up to 24 meter and above the boat should be a flybridge between 15 and 18 meter.

 - The boat must be owned or fully managed by the training institute to guarantee safety for the students and instructors and to prevent malfunction.

 Training Association and Certificates

 If you want to use your boat driving license abroad, check if the sea school is authorized by a reputed and well-known international association.